MooerFoes/scal-sdt/configs/README.md

 ## Remarks

-SCAL-SDT exposes a lot of implementation details by design to maximize customizability.

-PyTorch Lightning is used as underlying framework, checking its docs will be helpful.
+SCAL-SDT exposes implementation details by design.
+PyTorch Lightning is used as the underlying framework, checking its docs will be helpful.

-Link to docs of PyTorch Lightning will be mentioned below.

 Defaults are at `configs/__reserved_default__.yaml`.

 ## Important Entries

-`model`: Path to a saved diffusers SD pipeline or a HuggingFace model identifier.
+`model`: Path to a saved diffusers SD pipeline, or a original LDM checkpoint (".ckpt").
-Only Diffusers format is currently supported, i.e. you cannot directly put a original SD checkpoint.

 `loggers.wandb`: If you don't want to use WandB, you should remove this entry, or disable wandb by:

+`optim_target`: The optimization (unfreeze) configuration to use, such as `'lora'` or `'custom_diffusion'`.

 ```shell
 wandb disabled